Wahlberg (JaWa custom) Strat

 J&D JB5 5-string Jazz Bass

 Yes, another cheapo… 🙂 I was investigating 5-string basses, and a good friend mentioned he’d bought one of these as a starter 5-string.
 Only a few days later, I spotted this one (used, but in great shape) for cheap… The basic instrument (alder body, maple/rosewood neck) is just fine, and I really like the slim ”C” neck shape.
 The hardware could be better, though.
 Everything works, but the pickups will definitely have to go.
 They are the Fender American Standard 5 size, so I’ll see what I can find.
 I would like some hum-cancelling pickups, but DiMarzio Areas are out (they only make the smaller size 5-string Jazz pickups).
-I might go for a Bartolini 57CBJD set, and Seymour Duncan also has a couple of offerings in this size.
-Either way – the set will inevitably cost more than twice what I paid for the entire bass 🙂
+I might go for a Bartolini 57CBJD set or Delano pickups (JMVC or JC 5 HE).
+Seymour Duncan also has a couple of offerings in this size.
+Either way – the set will inevitably cost more than twice what I paid for the bass itself 🙂

 I have added a clear pickguard, to tighten the distance between the top and the strings, while still keeping the rear-routed look.
 I will definitely also replace the output jack and jack plate – both are decidedly flimsy – and possibly also the tuners.
 The bass pictured isn’t mine – the headstock on mine is a little closer to the traditional Fender shape, but the rest of the bass looks just like the pic.
 Strings are EBS Titanium Nickel Classic Medium 5’s (45-128).